bisforboman/exjobb/Weekly/week48.md

 (Both) Have gotten some progress with a "decentralized disjunctive distributed"-example.
 Some aspects aren't finished yet since I still considering each entities purpose (e.g. should the server manage the decision-communication?)

 ## Specific questions

+Nodes in a Distributed setting - I'd like to discuss how a node should work in a distributed setting more specifically (like how it should look as an automaton).
+Basically a general discussion on the "distributed variation" would be helpful.

 ## Work plan for the following week